Classical Guitar Scales: Shapes Explained

 Scales: as the “re-set” button

 Scales are also a great way to change gears in the middle of practice.
-Practicing scales can refocus your attention on details and sharpen your hearing.
+Playing major scales can refocus your attention on details and sharpen your hearing.
 Especially if you approach them with specific goals or desires.

 The Five Major Scale Shapes for Guitar

-What’s interesting about these five shapes is that they form the structure for most other scales in western music.
+What’s interesting about these five major scale shapes is that they form the structure for most other scales in western music.
 What that means is that minor scales, modes, altered scales, and others are mostly based on these five basic shapes.
+Some of the scales you may commonly hear about are the major pentatonic scale, g major scale, the natural minor scale, minor pentatonic scale, c major scale, and e minor scale for example.

-Knowing about all these other scales is what we call theoretical knowledge (or music theory).
+Knowing all this information is what we call theoretical knowledge (or music theory).
+Theoretical knowledge will help you understand such things as key signatures ( you might have heard of the key of C major, or key of G major for instance), their relationship with scales (both major scales and minor scales), chord progressions, whole steps, half steps, and much more.
 It’s all great to know, but the way we are using scales here is mainly as a technical exercise (getting your fingers to work better).

 I encourage you to study music theory, as it is an essential element to mature musicianship.
 (You can find the basics here.)